recolic/proxy.fish/README.md

 # a minimal proxy tool for linux command line

-> supporting: shadowsocket subscription url, v2ray (vmess, vless), shadowsocks, ssh proxy

 a very minimal command line tool to manage your proxy.
 Designed for linux terminal user!

+It does one simple job: local socks5 => shadowrocket subscription.
+That's it.

+## Recommended Usage

+> Enjoy with SwitchyOmega / ProxyChains / Graftcp ...

+<video src="https://recolic.net/res/recording-proxy-fish-usage.mp4">Demo Video, [Click here](https://recolic.net/res/recording-proxy-fish-usage.mp4) if it doesn't load</video>

+## supported scenario

+1. shadowrocket format subscription url (base64 encoded lines)
+2. protocol: v2ray (vmess, vless), shadowsocks, ssh proxy
+3. will use native shadowsocks client is possible, v2ray as fallback.
+4. common vless args supported (such as allow-insecure, SNI spoof), reality or other x-ray trick not supported